AlexWaygood/typeshed-stats/stats_website/cli.md

   -f WRITEFILE, --to-file WRITEFILE
                         Write output to WRITEFILE instead of printing to the terminal.
 The file format will be inferred by the file extension.
-The file extension must be one of {'.txt', '.json', '.md', '.csv'}.
+The file extension must be one of {'.csv', '.md', '.json', '.txt'}.
   -o, --overwrite       Overwrite the path passed to `--file` if it already
                         exists (defaults to False)
   -t TYPESHED_DIR, --typeshed-dir TYPESHED_DIR